Penn State Football: Here is The Nittany Lions’ Ideal College Football Playoff Matchup

 So in this case my “ideal” opponent for the Nittany Lions is one in which they can beat … If you catch my drift.

-Now, before you go off the deep end and say that a program like Penn State “should” be able to win against the likes of Ohio State, Georgia, and Alabama.
+Now, before you go off the deep end and say a program like Penn State “should” be able to win against the likes of Ohio State, Georgia, and Alabama.
 And, that it’s a “loser mentality” to not expect James Franklin to win games against top-5 opponents.

 That’s fine.
 You can think all of those things.